barchart/marketdata-api-js/README.md

 # @barchart/marketdata-api-js

-**[Barchart](https://www.barchart.com) offers an exhaustive collection of streaming market data from exchanges around the world.
-This SDK allows your applications to consume real-time market data.**
+[Barchart](https://www.barchart.com) offers streaming market data from an exhaustive array of exchanges around the world.
+This SDK allows your applications to consume real-time market data.

 ### Overview